Report requirements

 Label Requirement

-F1 Plots must provide useful information (e.g., do not show a plot of a quantity that is constant or is always zero).
+F1 Plots must provide useful information (e.g., do not show a plot of a quantity that is constant, is always zero, or is saturated).

 F2 Each figure or table must be referenced at least once by number in the text.